 Into a large mixing now, combine all the rice flour, the ground cream, green chilli, ginger paste, salt, hing and sesame seeds.
 Add little water at a time and knead to make a soft dough.

 Grease the Sev Press or the Sev Sancha with oil and place the plate which has one star into the press.

 Heat oil in a deep frying pan on medium high heat.

-Slowly start to press the Murukku dough into a spiral shape starting from the center going outwards on the square strip of the aluminum foil.
+Slowly start to press the Murukku dough into a spiral shape starting from the centre going outwards on the square strip of the aluminium foil.
 (About 2.5 spirals).

-Gently lift the foil and slide the spiral murruku into the hot oil from the side of the frying pan, so the oil does not splash on to you.
+Gently lift the foil and slide the spiral Murukku into the hot oil from the side of the frying pan, so the oil does not splash on to you.

 Turn over once after a few seconds and fry until the Murukku is golden.
 Drain the oil completely with a slotted spoon and allow the Murukku to cool completely.

 Press the remaining batches of the Murukku dough in the similar manner and deep fry on medium heat.
-Cool the murukus and store in air tight containers.
+Cool the murukkus and store in airtight containers.

 Serve the Mullu Murukku Recipe as a tea time snack or make it for Festivals to share with friends and family